Flexcash/sails-socket-example/README.md

 3. on the browser, go to http://localhost:1337/user
 4. enjoy adding users without needing to refresh browser window!

+## Tutorial
+Check a walk through of the code on http://impacta.us/blog

 ## Exercise
 Think you understand what's happening?
 Try to implement the logic for the other CRUD events, Read, Update, Delete.